herrsergio/temperature-esp32-bmp280/README.md

 ## Out of scope

-Deep sleep / low power, OTA updates, TLS (MQTTS), multiple sensors, and historical storage are intentionally not included.
+Deep sleep / low power, OTA updates, full MQTT broker certificate verification (the firmware encrypts but does not validate the server cert), multiple sensors, and historical storage are intentionally not included.